-For medical marijuana patients, nothing really changes because you will still be able to possess more cannabis and have more plants that the non-medical users.
-You can also expect longer lines at your favorite cannabis dispensary since more people will be allowed to go there, which means it’s not so exclusive anymore.
-However, it is rumored that medical marijuana recommendation holder’s may receive some special privileges, but we’ll have to wait and see.
+For medical marijuana patients, nothing changes because you will still possess more cannabis and have more plants than the non-medical users.
+You can also expect longer lines at your favorite cannabis dispensary since more people will be allowed to go there, which means it’s no longer exclusive.
+However, it is rumored that medical marijuana recommendation holders may receive some special privileges, but we’ll have to wait and see.

-For dispensaries, they can expect more changes such as new regulations from new state bills like SB 94 that passed in June 2017 and AB 350 that passed in September 2017.
+They can expect more changes for dispensaries, such as new regulations from new state bills like SB 94 that passed in June 2017, and AB 350 that passed in September 2017.

-California passed Prop 64, Adult Use of Marijuana Act (AUMA) in 2016.
-It’s now AB 64 (because the proposition was accepted) and it “decriminalizes the cultivation, possession, and use of cannabis for non-medical purposes” for anyone over 21 years of age (www.bmcr.ca.gov, 2017).
+California passed Prop 64, the Adult Use of Marijuana Act (AUMA), in 2016.
+It’s now AB 64 (because the proposition was accepted), and it “decriminalizes the cultivation, possession, and use of cannabis for non-medical purposes” for anyone over 21 years of age (www.bmcr.ca.gov, 2017).
 This paved the way for adult-use cannabis (recreational marijuana) in California.

-In June 2017, SB 94 passed and this bill basically established more regulations for dispensaries and the testing of cannabis.
-Basically, the Medical Cannabis Regulation and Safety Act (MCRSA) and the Adult Use of Marijuana Act (AUMA) are now the Medicinal and Adult-Use Cannabis Regulation and Safety Act (MAUCRSA).
+In June 2017, SB 94 passed, and this bill established more regulations for dispensaries and the testing of cannabis.
+The Medical Cannabis Regulation and Safety Act (MCRSA) and the Adult Use of Marijuana Act (AUMA) are now the Medicinal and Adult-Use Cannabis Regulation and Safety Act (MAUCRSA).
 This is supposed to clarify certain regulations for licensing and taxing of adult-use and medical marijuana.
 SB 94 may also increase quality control and taxes on adult-use and medical cannabis.

-In September 2017, AB 350 passed and it will prohibit dispensaries from selling marijuana edibles that are made of candy, such as gummy candies that are in the shape of “a person, animal, insect, or fruit” (leginfo.legislature.ca.gov, 2017).
-This comes after reports of two different groups of children got sick from consuming marijuana edibles that resembled candy.
+In September 2017, AB 350 passed.
+It will prohibit dispensaries from selling marijuana edibles that are made of candy, such as gummy candies that are in the shape of “a person, animal, insect, or fruit” (leginfo.legislature.ca.gov, 2017).
+This comes after reports of two different children got sick from consuming marijuana edibles that resembled candy.
 Whether they consumed the edibles purposely or accidentally is unknown.

-Overall, thanks to AB 64 and SB 94 dispensaries may have a little more freedom than what they’ve had in the past, so people who use medical marijuana or adult-use marijuana might expect new options from their favorite marijuana dispensary service.
-Also, I’m sure with AB 350 there will be some sort of compromise for those yummy products, but only time can tell that story.
+Overall, thanks to AB 64 and SB 94, dispensaries may have a little more freedom than what they’ve had in the past, so people who use medical marijuana or adult-use marijuana might expect new options from their favorite marijuana dispensary service.
+Also, I’m sure with AB 350, there will be some compromise for those yummy products, but only time can tell that story.
 For now, the main goal of politicians is to keep these appetizing sweets away from children.

 2018 will also bring more freedoms for marijuana delivery services.
-In fact, many of the local dispensaries have already incorporated medical marijuana delivery services, and there are several legitimate delivery services that are currently functioning in San Jose and San Francisco.
+Many local dispensaries have already incorporated medical marijuana delivery services, and several legitimate delivery services are currently functioning in San Jose and San Francisco.
 Delivery services are crucial for patients who are suffering from debilitating conditions that prevent them from driving.
 Now their meds can be delivered.
 Still, I wouldn’t expect delivery drones to get approved any time soon.